gracelang/language/spec.md

 When executed, an object constructor (or trait or class declaration) first creates a new object with no attributes, and binds it to `self`.

-First the attributes of the superclass (created by the `inherit` clauses as modified by `alias` and `exclude`) are installed in the new object.
+Second, the attributes of the superobject (created by the `inherit` clause as modified by `alias` and `exclude`) are installed in the new object.

-Second, the attributes of any traits
+Third, the methods of all traits
 (created by the `use`
-clauses as modified by `alias` and `exclude`, and excluding those attributes deriving from `graceObject`) are installed in the new
+clauses as modified by `alias` and `exclude`, and excluding those methods inherited unchanged from `graceObject`) are combined.
+It is a _object composition error_ for there to be multiple definitions of a method.
+This combination of methods is then installed in the new
-object: declarations in traits override declarations in the superclass.
+object: methods in the trait combination override declarations in the superobject.

-<_apb: my early experience with this rule, which treats superobjects in
-the same way as traits, has shown that it is unsatisfactory.
-Look at newCollections, for example._>

-<_kjx: should be fixed_>

-Finally attributes create by local declarations are installed in the new object: Local declarations override parental declarations (declarations from both superclass and traits).
-It is also a _trait composition error_ for an alias to be overridden by a local declaration.
+Fourth, attributes create by local declarations are installed in the new object: local declarations override declarations from both superobject and traits, except that it is a _object composition error_ for an alias to be overridden by a local declaration.
-Unlike most other errors in Grace, trait composition errors must be caught at compile time.

-Next, types must be evaluated and bound within objects.
+Fifth, types are evaluated and bound to their declarations.
 Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](#singleton- types), then that constant, if overridden in a subclass, can only be overridden by a new object with the same type.

-Finally, the initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with the initializers of local declarations and local statements.
+Finally, field initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with the initializers of local fields, and local statements.
 (Note that _used_ objects must be traits, and therefore contain no executable code.)
 Initialisers for all `def`s and `var`s,
 and code in the bodies of parents,